-As of December 31, 2016, our current liabilities exceeded our current assets by \$21.1 million.
-Due to the use of short-term debt as a funding mechanism, we do not expect this to have any impact on our liquidity since we believe our ability to borrow from PGL and Integrys will be sufficient to fund ongoing operations, to the extent necessary.
-We can also access the capital markets to finance our construction programs, if necessary.
+Although not the case as of December 31, 2016, our current liabilities sometimes exceed our current assets.
+If this were to occur, we would not expect this to have any impact on our liquidity since we believe we have adequate back-up lines of credit in place for ongoing operations.
+We also can access the capital markets to finance our construction programs and to refinance current maturities of long-term debt, if necessary.